Di-Is/cvat/site/content/en/docs/annotation/auto-annotation/segment-anything-2-tracker.md

    export CVAT_ACCESS_TOKEN=<PAT_VALUE>
    ```

-   This variable is consumed by both the standalone CLI and the dockerized `sam2-agent` service.
+   This variable is consumed by both the standalone CLI and the dockerized SAM2 agents.
 When using docker compose, add the same value to your `.env` file as `CVAT_AGENT_TOKEN`.

 1. Register the SAM2 function with CVAT:
    ```sh